 Certified teachers receive written and video training in the Wernick Method with personalized support, publicity through the popular LetsPick.org (a.k.a.
 DrBanjo.com) website, email, and the customized flyer and publicity materials.
 While scheduling and pricing are left to the individual teachers, The Wernick Method handles:

 - student orientation

 - collecting and summarizing student evaluations

 More than 100 teachers nationwide, in Australia, Canada, and Europe have received Wernick Method certification.
-870 classes have been completed, with over 10,000 students registered.
-Publicity for the Wernick Method is ongoing, with web ads on multiple bluegrass-related sites and in a variety of bluegrass-oriented publications including Bluegrass Unlimited.
-Our online class pages typically get between 100 and 200 views each, and sign up an average of about 10 students per class.
+Over 900 classes have been completed, with over 10,000 students registered.
+Publicity for the Wernick Method is ongoing, with our active Facebook page, web ads on multiple bluegrass-related sites, and in a variety of bluegrass-related publications including Bluegrass Unlimited, Fiddler, and Banjo Newsletter.
+Our online class pages are viewed typically at least 150 times each, sometimes many more thanks to websites of festival class venues or social media work by the teacher.
 Roughly half of our students first heard of the class directly from our publicity (website, emails, ads).

 Student satisfaction, as measured in detailed anonymous evaluation forms, is very high, with figures from our first 870 classes (through Fall 2019) showing:

 Wernick Method students say:

 “Your method is most fun and rewarding.
 This is the way music should be taught!”